Vancouver: Leslie Craig gave ministry at several assemblies in May.

 Hermosillo: Abisaí Vieyra and Tim Woodford held three nights of children’s meetings in the north of the city for the first time.
 The attendance was encouraging, and several mothers came along as well.
 Given the encouraging interest, a weekly effort has now begun on Sunday afternoons.

 Guasave: Shad Kember, Jesse Klein, Gilberto Torrens, and Tim Woodford joined the assembly for a weekend of meetings in May to commemorate the second anniversary of the first Breaking of Bread.
 Believers from a number of assemblies enjoyed the rich teaching from the Word.
 That same Lord’s Day, a sister was received into fellowship and two young believers obeyed the Lord in baptism.
-Leonel Chávez and Shad Kember have been preaching the gospel since April 8, with some blessing in salvation.
+Shad Kember has been preaching the gospel with a local brother since April 8, with some blessing in salvation.

 Zapopan: Recently, the saints rejoiced when a woman who had been attending meetings for several months professed faith in Christ.
 During the last week of April, Paul Thiessen gave ministry on the characteristics of five Old Testament men.